Learn: Celebrating Solstice at Stonehenge

 We've created this guide to the solstice at Stonehenge to help you and your learners celebrate wherever you are: at home or in the classroom.

 Explore the story of the solstice and why Stonehenge is important.
 Build your own prehistoric monument, position it to align with the sun, and celebrate in prehistoric style.

 This guide is intended to help anyone learning about the solstice and Stonehenge, but the activities featured will be of particular interest to National Curriculum Key Stage 2 learners.

 Watch the solstice live from Stonehenge wherever you are, and join people around the world in witnessing the unique sight of the sun rising in line with the stones.

 Encourage your learners to consider how people throughout history have viewed this spectacle.
-Stonehenge has been considered a special ancient monument for thousands of years – the Romans used to visit, as have people from every period since.Read more about watching the solstice live
+Stonehenge has been considered a special ancient monument for thousands of years – the Romans used to visit, as have people from every period since.Watch the Solstice

 What is solstice?

 The shortest (winter) and longest (summer) days are known as the winter and summer solstices.
 They occur in the northern hemisphere around 21 December (winter) and 20 June (summer).

 Explore what the solstice is and why it happens with space scientist Maggie Aderin-Pocock.
 Then watch the summer and winter solstices unfold in our timelapsed and real time videos.
 You can also check this year's solstice timings to make sure you tune in to experience this special event live.

 Space scientist Maggie Aderin-Pocock explains what the solstice is and why it occurs.